 Accounting for California’s Water

-Understanding California’s balance sheet for water—how much there is, who has claims to it, and what is actually being "spent”—is key to effectively managing the state’s limited water supply in support of a healthy economy and environment.
-This report compares California’s water accounting systems to those of 11 other western states, Australia, and Spain.
-It identifies gaps in California’s water information systems, and proposes a dozen ways to bridge them.
+Understanding California’s water balance sheet—how much there is, who has claims to it, and what is actually being “spent”—is key to effectively managing the state’s limited water supply in support of a healthy economy and environment.
+The latest drought has spotlighted serious gaps and fragmentation in California’s water accounting system.